fmbenhassine/gamehub.io/README.md

 # Contribution

-I made ChessHub.io primarily to learn how to make this kind of real-time applications with a non hello world use case.
+I made GameHub.io primarily to learn how to make this kind of real time applications with a non hello world use case.

 I am aware of the excellent <a href="http://mean.io" target="_blank">MEAN.io</a> project, but I decided to go from the ground up without code generation to understand how things work behind the scene.